WOULD I LIE TO YOU? The Amazing Power of Being Honest in a World That Lies is now available! (See links to order toward the bottom of the page.)

 Out of diplomacy, kindness, privacy, and old-fashioned self-interest, we don’t always tell the truth.
 But instead of noticing this, we focus on the dishonesty around us.
 So . . . what happens when we start paying attention to our own decisions around honesty?

 Focusing on honesty helped her confront her perennial fear of speaking the truth in so many areas: in social situations, among friends, in the workplace, with her kids, inside of her complicated marriage—and finally, within herself.
-On this journey, she decided to tackle her strange relationship with honesty, beginning with her traditional Catholic upbringing and the mixed messages she received about telling the truth in childhood, and eventually winding around to a confusing secret she was hiding from her husband and a self-identity built on a half-truth.
+Realizing that we all have a complicated relationship with honesty, she decided to tackle hers, beginning with her traditional Catholic upbringing and the mixed messages she received about telling the truth in childhood, and eventually winding around to a confusing secret she was hiding from her husband and a self-identity built on a half-truth.
 Along the way, she discovered the surprising power of paying attention to her choices around honesty in each dimension of life.
-This honesty journey is what led her to finally stop feeling like one more faceless victim of a dishonest world, and instead, feel like an empowered human being—more engaged and more connected in her relationships.
+This honesty journey is what led her to finally stop feeling like one more faceless victim of a dishonest world seemingly run by dishonest people, and instead, feel like an empowered human being—more engaged and more connected in her relationships.

 A well-researched personal narrative that blends heartfelt storytelling from the author’s own search for honesty with the latest thinking from behavioral economics, etiquette, psychology, and philosophy, WOULD I LIE TO YOU?
 The Amazing Power of Being Honest in a World That Lies is a timely consideration of the joys and pains of truth in a world that seems committed to lying.